 After printing the results, the "Vehicle Measurements and Adjustments" primary screen will appear with the current vehicle measurements showing.
 The alignment is complete.

 Verify that the pins are in place in the slip plates and turnplates before driving the vehicle off the rack.

-An Example Alignment Job with ExpressAlign and without DSP400 Sensors
+An Example Alignment Job with the ExpressAlign® Adjustment Feature and without DSP400/600 Sensors